 The benefits are widespread and detailed.
 A life insurance policy often covers your estate taxes and avoids taxes tied to your bequests.
 Taxes can be significant on your final expenses, cutting into the value of certain benefits by as much as 50%.

 In fact, life insurance is almost always the best way to cover taxes at death cost-effectively, even though life insurance premiums are not typically tax-deductible in Canada.

 For example, while life insurance proceeds are usually tax-free, other assets you hold that may be part of your estate are not, including the sale of secondary properties and assets within your registered retirement income fund (RRIF) and a registered retirement savings plan (RRSP).

-A will functions as a guide to who you want to receive assets and what they will specifically get, but estate planning works to lower the tax amount you’ll have to pay.
+A will functions as a guide, click here to learn how to create a will, to who you want to receive assets and what they will specifically get, but estate planning works to lower the tax amount you’ll have to pay.
 Life insurance is further assurance that your designated assets are paid out exactly when they need to be and paid out quickly.

 And if there is a desire to provide for a charity upon death, a life insurance policy can name specific charity beneficiaries.
 Such a charitable donation can yield a donation tax credit that can be used on a tax return to lower estate taxes that an estate is still required to pay.

 It greatly depends on the needs and nature of your estate.
 Coverage needs always change over time.
 You may be in a very different place financially in your 40s than you were in your 20s.

 One thing is constant: You should make sure a policy will definitely offset certain expenses like probate fees and income tax.